munificent/craftinginterpreters/book/closures.md

 the assignment at `(2)`.
 It does that before reaching the declaration of `inner()` at `(3)` and discovering that `x` is in fact closed over.
 We don't have an easy way to go back and fix that already-emitted code to treat `x` specially.
-Instead, we want a solution that allows a closed over variable to live on the stack exactly like a normal local variable *until the point that is closed over*.
+Instead, we want a solution that allows a closed-over variable to live on the stack exactly like a normal local variable *until the point that it is closed over*.

 Fortunately, thanks to the Lua dev team, we have a solution.
 We use a level of indirection that they call an **upvalue**.
 An upvalue refers to a local variable